third774/kevinkipp.com/src/content/blog/easier-to-reach-arrow-keys.md

 After going on a journey of exploring various custom mechanical keyboards I became very accustomed to accessing my arrow keys on layer without needing to move my hands away from the home row position.
 This _really_ grew on me.
-So much so that it would drive me nuts needing to move my hand down to the arrow keys to use them.
+So much so that needing to move my hand down to the arrow keys on my laptop's keyboard started driving me nuts.

 I'm pretty happy with the solution I arrived at and thought maybe it'd be worth sharing!